22 Best Things to do in Niagara Falls, New York, in the Winter

 • Maid of the Mist closes for the winter the first week of November.

-• Unfortunately, Schoellkopf Power Plant Ruins Site elevator only runs from May to October (although we did go on it in the first week of November!)
+• Unfortunately, the Schoellkopf Power Plant Ruins Site elevator only operates from May to October (although we did ride it in the first week of November!).

 • Niagara Legends of Adventure Movie is closed seasonally.

 • Many restaurants are seasonal and open only in the summer.
-For example, our highly rated beef on weck at Adrian’s Custard and Beef closes for the season.
+For example, our highly rated beef on weck at Adrian’s Custernd Beef closes for the season.

 Does Niagara Falls freeze in the winter?